 As long as you are in range that is.
 One of the above review videos uses this feature to navigate a boat.
 I can see it being very handy in the right situation.

-The mobile app also lets you download movies and still images taken by the camera.
+The mobile app also lets you save movies and still images offline taken by the camera.
 You don’t need to remove the microSD, just a few clicks on the app and you are set.